uit-no-old/elixir-excelerate/reference-database.md

 3. If the datasets has not been processed by META-pipe, it will be processed.
 META-pipe is designed to scale to dataset sizes, and produce results wit the highest possibility quality.
 4. The quality of the analysis results is manually checked before it is added to MarCat.
 5. Before adding the results to MarCat, there is automatic removal of redundant genes.
-6. The ??? is added to MetaMar.
+6. The ??? is added to MarCat.

 ### User Interface